WangKehanK/ATM/README.md

 - config.properties - A config file that allow you to modify the different exchange rates ***It can be located either in ./ATM directory or ./ATM/src directory***.If the file is broken/disappeared for some reason, I have also set a default value for each of variables.
 - Main.java -Note that all below files/classes are in a **dao** and **manager**, **ui**, **utils** directory; Main is located at the same level of these folders, which is a main game entrance; To start the our bank system you have to go to the directory where **Main.java** located first, then follow the instruction to run.
 - dao - The Data Access Object(DAO) patterns we will use in our implementation
-  - AccountDao.java - The account Dao pattern we use to read the database
+  - AccountDao.java - The account Dao pattern we use to read the database, operating account-related data operations
   - LoanDao.java - The loan Dao pattern we use to read the database
-  - LogDao.java - The log Dao pattern we use to read the database
+  - LogDao.java - The log Dao pattern we use to read the database, store log data operations about user operations
-  - StockDao.java -The stock Dao pattern we use to read the database
+  - StockDao.java -The stock Dao pattern we use to read the database, operating stock-related data operations
-  - UserDao.java - The user Dao pattern we use to read the database
+  - UserDao.java - The user Dao pattern we use to read the database, Operate user-related data operations
 - manager
   - account
-    - Account.java -Account interface
+    - Account.java - The account interface, can be extended to any type of account e.g., Checking Account, Saving Account, Loan Account, Security Account (Stock)..., including functions like get balance, pick a currency, convert, etc..
-    - AccountType.java - enum class for all different account type
+    - AccountType.java - Enum class for all different account type
-    - CheckingAccount.java - This file is for checking account, implement the account interface; contains all functions for Checking account
+    - CheckingAccount.java - This file is for Checking account class, implement the account interface contains all functions for Checking account
-    - LoanAccount.java - This file is for loan account, implement the account interface and time observer; contains all functions for Checking account
+    - LoanAccount.java - This file is for loan account class, implement the account interface and time observer contains all functions for loan account
-    - SavingAccount.java - This file is for saving account, implement the account interface and timer observer;contains all functions for saving account
+    - SavingAccount.java - This file is for saving account class, implement the account interface and timer observer contains all functions for saving account
-    - SecurityAccount.java - This file is for securities accounts implement the account interface;Save the security amount at the time of purchase;Calculate how much money you made
+    - SecurityAccount.java - This file is for securities accounts(stock) class, implement the account interface; Save the security amount at the time of purchase; Calculate how much money you made
   - entity
-    - Collateral.java - This file is for Collateral class;contains all the functions we need for collateral class
+    - Collateral.java - This file is for Collateral class contains all the functions we need for collateral class, e.g. check the price for collateral, check the type, get the name, etc
-    - Log.java -  This file is for Log class;contains all the functions we need for Log class
+    - Log.java - This file is for Log class contains all the functions we need for Log class, used to write down log for manager
-    - Result.java - This file is for result class;contains all the functions we need for result class
+    - Result.java - This file is for result class contains all the functions we need for result class, easier for us to implement interfaces
-    - Stock.java - This file is for Stock class; contains all the functions we need for Stock
+    - Stock.java - This file is for Stock class contains all the functions we need for Stock, e.g. get the stock name, get the stock ID, get the stock price
   - timer
-    - Timer.java - Time class implements the runnable interface; used to calculate time
+    - Timer.java - Time class implements the runnable interface used to track time
-    - TimeObserver.java - time observer for ui and account needs interest
+    - TimeObserver.java - A time observer for ui and account needs interest.
+In our bank system, we set 60s as one day, you can modify this in our config.properties file
   - user
-    - User.java -User abstract class
-    - AbstractUser.java -This file is for AbstractUser class that implements User interface;contains all the functions we need for AbstractUser class
+    - User.java - A basic User interface, can be extended to any types of user, e.g. Customers, Managers..
+    - AbstractUser.java - A abstract user class, implements User interface, contains functions fot login purpose (username, password)
+    - Consumer.java - The customer user class, extends abstract user, use Dao to read the database
+    - Manager.java - The customer user class, extends abstract user, use Dao to read the database
+    - UserManager.java - A user manager class, that use to manage all users, the result class from entity is used
+  - BankIncomeLedger.java - The bank income ledger class, used to track the bank's income
+  - SystemManager.java - The system manager class, the most important class that contains all the main logic for front end; the front end can import these functions in very easy and convinent way.
+- ui - TimerObserver from entity is implements in all UI pages, so we can observe the system time
+  - Ipage.java - A interface page, can be extends to any kinds of pages we want
-    - Consumer.java - This file is for Consumer class that extends AbstractUser class;contains all the functions we need for Consumer class
+  - WelcomePage - This file is for WelcomePage class that implements IPages interface and timer observer, contains all the functions we need for WelcomePage class, provides the UI for WelcomePage; User can choose redirect to manager login page or customer login page here
-    - Manager.java - This file is for Manager class that extends AbstractUser class;contains all the functions we need for Manager class
+  - LoginPage - This file is for LoginPage class that implements IPages interface and timer observer provides the UI for Login Page for both customer side and manager side
-    - UserManager.java - This file is for UserManager class;contains all the functions we need for UserManager class
-  - BankIncomeLedger.java - This file is for BankIncomeLedger class; contains all the functions we need for BankIncomeLedger class
+  - CustomerPage - This page provides options to customers what to do next, create account, withdraw, save...
+  - ManagerPage - This page provides options to manager what to do next, check daily report...
+  - CreateAccountPage - This page provides customers an option to choose saving account or checking account to interact with
+  - NewAccountPage - This page provides options to user to choose the what kind of interest rate they want (day, month, year), and what type of account they want create
+  - LoanPage - This page provide UI and buttons for users to loan
+  - ExchangePage - This page provides options to exchange between three different currencies
+  - PickAccountPage - This page provides options to choose which account the customers want to use while they save, withdraw, transfer
+  - swPage - The swPage page class, that requires two paramters, which is option(save, withdraw, or transfer), and account type(checking or saving).
+We implement in such way because these pages are very similar, so we just need to read the input and generate different functionality for them
+  - StockAccountPage - The page provides options for user to buy and sell stock
-  - SystemManager.java -  This file is for SystemManager class;contains all the functions we need for SystemManager class
+  - StockAddPage - This page provides options for manager to add stocks to the market
-- ui
-  - Ipage.java
-  - ...
+  - SecurityPickAccountPage - This page provides user options to transfer money from saving/checking account into their security account(stock)
 - utils
   - ConfigUtils.java - A config util class, read config.properties
   - FileUtils.java - A file util class, read our database (csv files)